neoatlantis/neoatlantis-crypto-js/README.md

 This is a Javascript implemented library for doing a rich bunch of cryptographical tasks.
 It is primarily evolved with the idea separating the core tasks of **ENIGMA**, a GPG-alike application, into a self-contained library, but is now more than that.
-Now this is a library capable of 1)_doing symmetric encryption/decryption_, 2)_asymmetric encryption/decryption with ECDSA/ECDH_, 3)_hashing with Whirlpool, RIPEMD-160 and BLAKE2s_, 4)_doing Base32/Base64/HEX/ArrayBuffer conversion_, and notably, 5)_mimicing the PGP message format's idea and being used to constructing a PGP-alike system_ as well as 6)_providing a high-level interactive API to accomplish such constructions_ on both browser and server(NodeJS).
-The only disadvantage might be(I don't think it is, but some may do), that its features mimics the standard but does not obey them.
+To see a list of its features, continue reading.

+Disadvantages are:

+* (I don't think it is, but some may do)features of this library mimics the standard implementations but does not obey them.
-The library is designed to protect small pieces of data(several hundred bytes, up to several megabytes) as secure as possible, but the speed is not at first.
+* The library is designed to protect small pieces of data(several hundred bytes, up to several megabytes) as secure as possible, but the speed is not at first.
 It may be very slow(partly because it is based on JavaScript).

 Features included:

-* A PGP-like(functionally alike) message center. *Planning and implementing, not finished.*
+* A PGP-like(functionally alike) message system. *implementing, not finished.*

-  * Identity manager(generating and reading identity -- public key with description).
-  * Generating ciphertext with one/more identities and optionally signature.
-  * Reading ciphertext, decrypting with given identity.
+  * based on _identities_, which are like PGP-keys but more simple.
+  * the functions for generating, reading, exporting and using an _identity_ is provided, as well as functions for generating(by signing and/or encrypting) messages or reading(by decrypting and verifying) messages are provided.
+  * **an interactive high-level API** for a complete solution of constructing a PGP-alike system based on localStorage-compatiable APIs is under working.
+    You may use this to build up your own application very quickly without dealing with the complex cryptographics.
+    All you have to do is providing a localStorage(preferably secured with encryption, on your behave), a translator(for errors and questions given by API).

   The trust chain or more features are not planned.
 The reason is, that the author think they are beyond the layer of PGP message center.
 To show the